Porsche Cayenne: Fourth generation (E4 X1A/X1B; 2026)

-lt comes with a 14.25-inch OLED instrument display and a curved central 12.25-inch OLED infotainment screen with support for Android Auto or Apple CarPlay.
+The fourth-generation Cayenne was officially unveiled on 19 November 2025 and entered series production in February 2026, exclusively with a battery-electric powertrain as the Cayenne Electric.
+Orders started immediately.
+A fourth-generation internal combustion engine Cayenne has not been confirmed, though Porsche has announced a further update to the third-generation model as a separate programme.
+It comes with a 14.25-inch OLED instrument display and a curved central 12.25-inch OLED infotainment screen known as the "flow display", with support for Android Auto and Apple CarPlay.
+An optional 14.9-inch passenger display and an optional augmented 3D head-up display are also available.

 It has a functionally integrated 113 kWh battery pack (108 kWh net) composed of six modules bolted to the chassis.
-Energy density increases by ~7% over the Taycan sedan.
+Energy density is approximately 7% higher than the Taycan sedan.
 Each module hosts four packs, with eight pouch cells connected in series.
-The pack can charge at up to 400 kW, going from 10 to 80 percent in as few as 16 minutes.
-It supports both NACS and J1772 chargers.
-It offers 11 kW inductive home charging.
+The pack can charge at up to 400 kW, reaching 10% to 80% in as few as 16 minutes.
+It supports both NACS and J1772 chargers and offers 11 kW inductive home charging.

-The cooling system uses 15% less energy, and the predictive thermal management system conditions the battery during driving and charging.
-Curb weight is in excess of 5,500 lbs (2.5 tonnes).
+The cooling system uses 15% less energy, and a predictive thermal management system conditions the battery during driving and charging.

-The dual-motor Turbo model will boast more torque and power output than any other regular-series production Porsche, with over 804 hp (600 kW) with 10-second surge power over 938 hp (700 kW) and launch control, at 1,072 hp (800 kW).
-The motor directly cools the stator with non-conductive oil and uses silicon carbide inverters, achieving motor efficiency to 98 percent.
-Regenerative braking can reach 600 kW, supporting over 0.5 Gs of deceleration.
+The dual-motor Turbo model produces more torque and power than any other regular-series production Porsche, with over 804 hp in standard operation, rising to over 938 hp with 10-second surge power, and 1072 hp during launch control.
+The motor directly cools the stator with non-conductive oil and uses silicon carbide inverters achieving motor efficiency of up to 98%.
+Regenerative braking can reach 600 kW, supporting over 0.5 g of deceleration.